Photo: Tomek Dersu Aaron

 Article 5.3

-• the admission fee actually paid and travel costs actually incurred or one of the following, if greater;
+• the admission price actually paid and travel costs actually incurred or, if more;

-• the amount paid to the visitor by the museum’s insurer in relation to the damage, or;
+• the amount paid by the museum's insurer in respect of the damage, or;

-• the compensation obtained from another third party in relation to the damage.
+• the compensation obtained in respect of the damage from another third party.

 Article 5.4

-The Stedelijk Museum Amsterdam shall never be liable for any direct or indirect damage whatsoever arising as a direct or indirect result of any defect, any quality or circumstance to, in or on any immovable property of which the museum is the holder, leaseholder, tenant, owner or that is otherwise at the disposal of the museum, except if and in so far as the damage is the direct result of an intentional act or omission, or of gross negligence on the part of the museum and/or its employees.
+The Stedelijk Museum Amsterdam is never liable for any direct or indirect damage whatsoever, incurred as a direct or indirect result of any defect, condition or circumstance affecting any immovable property of which the museum is the holder, leaseholder, lessee, tenant or owner, or which is otherwise at the disposal of the museum.

 Article 5.5

-If the Stedelijk Museum Amsterdam accepts goods or if goods are deposited, stored and/or left behind by anyone in any way whatsoever without the museum stipulating any compensation, the museum shall never be liable for damage to or in connection with such goods in any way whatsoever, unless the museum has deliberately caused damage, or unless the damage is the result of gross negligence on the part of the museum.
+If the Stedelijk Museum Amsterdam accepts goods or if goods are deposited, kept and/or left behind in any way, anywhere, by anyone without the museum stipulating any compensation, the museum will never be liable for damage to or in connection with goods in any way whatsoever.

 Article 5.6

-b.
-Damage as a result of its own fault, such as failure to follow instructions (in a timely manner) from staff of the Stedelijk Museum Amsterdam.
+1. damage arising as a result of one's own fault, such as failure to follow instructions (on time) from staff of the Stedelijk Museum Amsterdam;

-c.
-Damage resulting from failure to comply with the terms and conditions for visitors and the rules that apply when visiting the Stedelijk Museum Amsterdam
+1. damage resulting from non-compliance with the Terms and Conditions for Visitors and rules applicable when visiting the Stedelijk Museum Amsterdam.

 Article 5.7